corbra/SQL-Permissions-Datafile/readme.md

 Powershell Script to implement a simple SQL access strategy using the [dbatools](https://dbatools.io/download/) module.

-Access is configured declaratively through a powershell psd1 data file.
+Access is configured declaratively through a powershell [psd1 data file](Sample_PermissionsTemplate.psd1) .
 The file contains hashtable profiles.
 Each profile can be setup to configure:
 - Target SQl Instances and databases
 - New Server level roles with
     - Server Level Permissions